Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Composing Words from Base Forms and Transformations

 This decomposition applies both at input and output: At input, we replace direct lookup with~\equref{1}.
-At output, we define respective unembedding matrices $U_b$ and $U_t$.
-Given a output state $\mathbf{h}$, the logit (a score in $\mathbb{R}$) for a candidate next-token $w$ composed from base form $b_w$ and $T(w)$ is:
+At output, we replace the model's large unembedding matrix $U$ with two separate matrices for \bases and \transformations: $U_b$ and $U_t$.
+Given an output state $\mathbf{h}$, we score each candidate next-token $w$ by separately projecting $\mathbf{h}$ onto $U_b$ and $U_t$, and summing the relevant dot-products:

 where $\mathbf{u}_{b_w}$ and $\mathbf{u}_{t_i}$ are the corresponding columns of $U_b$ and $U_t$ for $w$'s components.
-Importantly, our method is agnostic to whether $w$ is in-vocabulary~(IV) or out-of-vocabulary~(OOV), as long as its base form is IV.
-We define the compositional vocabulary $\mathcal{V}$ as all words that can be constructed from $(b_w, T(w))$ combinations.
+To obtain the final next-token probabilities in the post-hoc setting, we apply a single softmax over the logits of all entries in $\mathcal{V}$~(as computed by \equref{2}).
+Importantly, our method is agnostic to whether $w$ is originally in-vocabulary~(IV) or out-of-vocabulary~(OOV), as long as its base form is IV.

 \paragraph{Vocabulary decomposition map.} To apply this framework, we construct a mapping $w~\mapsto~(b_w,\;T(w))$ from surface forms to their base forms and matching transformations.
-We use UniMorph~\citep{batsuren-etal-2022-unimorph}, a multilingual word form database, to identify base forms and their inflected and derivated forms.
+We use UniMorph~\citep{batsuren-etal-2022-unimorph}, a multilingual word form database, to identify base forms and their inflected and derived forms.
 Transformation labels are drawn from UniMorph’s standardized tags (e.g., \texttt{V;PST}) with added rules for capitalization.
-Then, to build a decomposition map for a given tokenizer's vocabulary $\mathcal{V}_{\text{orig}}$, we iterate over its tokens, identify base forms, and map all related surface forms—whether in-vocabulary or not—to their base and transformation sets.
-In this current work, we rely on this rule-based decomposition for clarity and interpretability.
-Using word and language structure identified with unsupervised or statistical methods~\cite{abdelali-etal-2016-farasa} is an important direction for future research.
+Then, to build a decomposition map for a given tokenizer's vocabulary $\mathcal{V}_{\text{orig}}$, we iterate over its tokens, identify base forms, and map all related surface forms---whether in-vocabulary or not---to their base and transformation sets.

+Notably, the decomposition map could also be built using sources other than morphological annotations, such as unsupervised morphological segmentation~\citep{creutz-lagus-2002-unsupervised,creutz2007unsupervised,smit-etal-2014-morfessor, abdelali-etal-2016-farasa} or LLM-based morphological analyses~\citep{pranjic-etal-2024-llmsegm}.
+In this work, UniMorph serves as a clean experimental scaffold for testing whether models interpret and use these compositions correctly.
+Importantly, it is not a requirement of our framework itself.